Referral information

 All referrals are sent to the Children's Single Point of Access, where referrals are discussed by a team of professionals from the Integrated Therapy Team.
 This ensures that your child is seen by the most appropriate team within our service and jointly with other therapy services if appropriate.

-To make a referral, please fill out the form to the right of this page.
+To make a referral, please complete the electronic form to the right of this page.

 We accept referrals for: